Post disaster

 Psychosocial response and recovery

-"Updating a psychosocial response and recovery framework for Aotearoa New Zealand in a COVID-19 context" MBIE COVID-19 Innovation Acceleration Fund to Professor David Johnston, Joint Centre for Disaster Research, Massey University.
+"Updating a psychosocial response and recovery framework for Aotearoa New Zealand in a COVID-19 context" MBIE COVID-19 Innovation Acceleration Fund to the late Professor David Johnston, Joint Centre for Disaster Research, Massey University.

-This project will address current needs of organisations seeking to support psychosocial recovery in their communities during COVID-19.
-It will provide guidance in the form of an updated framework (based on the 2015 report "A framework for exploring the role of business in community recovery following disasters", MacDonald et al.) of knowledge and resources about psychosocial support specific to COVID-19.
+This project addressed current needs of organisations seeking to support psychosocial recovery in their communities during COVID-19.
+It provides guidance in the form of an updated framework (based on the 2015 report "A framework for exploring the role of business in community recovery following disasters", MacDonald et al.) of knowledge and resources about psychosocial support specific to COVID-19.

-The updated framework will provide organisations, such as Regional Councils, District Health Boards, and businesses, with relevant up-to-date information to inform psychosocial response and recovery planning and actions.
+This updated framework provides organisations, such as Regional Councils, District Health Boards, and businesses, with relevant up-to-date information to inform psychosocial response and recovery planning and actions.